microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/listFiles.md

 ---
 display: "List Files"
-oneline: "Print all of the files read during the compilation"
+oneline: "Print all of the files read during the compilation."
 ---

 Print names of files part of the compilation.
 This is useful when you are not sure that TypeScript has